 David was appointed a non-executive director of the MSI Board in June 2013.
-He was Chairman of the Audit Committee\ and is a member of the Risk and Nomination & Governance Committees.
+He was Chairman of the Audit Committee until he resigned in January 2020, he remains a member of the Audit Committee as well as the Risk and Nomination & Governance Committees.